Ray Fox

 Raymond Lee Fox, Sr. (May 28, 1916 – June 15, 2014) was an American engine builder, NASCAR car owner and NASCAR engine inspector.
 His cars won fourteen NASCAR Grand National Series events and sixteen pole positions.
-His son and grandson, also known as Raymond Lee Fox Jr and III, respectively, also were NASCAR mechanics, with Ray Fox III currently working with Team Penske.
+He was the patriarch of NASCAR mechanics, with his son Raymond Lee Fox Jr and grandson Raymond Lee Fox III also as NASCAR mechanics.
+Currently, Ray Fox III and his son Justin Fox, a pit athlete, both work with Team Penske.

 He was inducted into numerous halls of fame, including the International Motorsports Hall of Fame.

 Early life

 Born on May 28, 1916, Fox grew up in Pelham, New Hampshire.
 He was first introduced to racing at the 2 mi board track at Rockingham Park in nearby Salem, New Hampshire.
 He left the area in 1946 after serving in the United States Army.
 He moved to Daytona Beach, Florida to work at various automobile repair shops before he went to work for Robert Fish's Fish Carburetor.
 He drove Modified racecars in Florida and southern Georgia against drivers like Fireball Roberts and Marshall Teague.